Azure/azure-openai-landing-zone/foundation/standalone/app/README.md

 ### Steps to Deploy Backend:

 1. Make sure you have installed all prerequisites.
+2. Git clone the repository
-2. Open a terminal and navigate to the backend folder of your project.
+3. Open a terminal and navigate to the backend folder of your project.
-3. Login to Azure using Azure CLI by running  `az login`.
+4. Login to Azure using Azure CLI by running  `az login`.
-4. Set your Azure subscription by running  `az account set --subscription "<your target subscription>"`.
+5. Set your Azure subscription by running  `az account set --subscription "<your target subscription>"`.
 6. Deploy your backend Azure Functions using the following command:

     ```sh